 - deal with user enquiries, which may involve one-on-one advice sessions

-- deal with budgets in relation to your allocated subject areas/departments and, in some cases, purchase resources
+- manage budgets in relation to your allocated subject areas/departments and, in some cases, purchase resources

 - keep up to date with developments in the library sector and participate in professional groups or networks.

 Senior librarians often have line management of staff who could be working in several libraries.
 You might also have responsibility for managing buildings, furniture and equipment, and overseeing the building of new libraries or the refurbishment of existing libraries.

 - Salaries for graduate trainees are typically around £17,000 to £22,000.